-Women of child-bearing potential will be advised to use a method of contraception or to abstain from sexual relations during the treatment period and, if possible, until cure is confirmed.
+For girls of child-bearing potential, i.e. $\geq$ 12 years of age, the Investigator will first decide whether or not it is appropriate to discuss contraception with the patient, i.e. depending on whether or not she is sexually active.
+If so, the Investigator will recommend the use of a contraceptive method or abstinence during the treatment period and, if possible, until cure is confirmed.
 Medically proven methods of contraception, i.e. hormonal contraception and condoms, will be available to patients free of charge during the 18-month follow-up period.